haoweiiil/lyrics-generation/docs/model_run.md

 ### I. Loading saved model

-1. First, please download the [saved model]() to folder *saved_data*.
+1. First, please download the [saved models](https://drive.google.com/drive/folders/1VlpxPyEnoXo9VgdSMvubMa9WP0bvd2fu?usp=sharing) to folder *saved_data*.
 Then run the following script in Python console.

 2. Then make sure the dataset dictionaries are saved in folder *saved_data* as well.